alexk99/the_router/conf_options.md

 If a new pppoe discover request containging already existing pair of the values is received it will be dropped.
 The pppoe_sub_uniq_check variable can be used only in the startup configuration file section.

+### ppp_1session_per_username
+1 - on, 0 - off.
+When enabled the_router will disconnect/prevent from connecting new pppoe subscribers that use a username already being used by another subscriber's session

 ### lcp_keepalive_interval
 Interval in seconds beetween keepalive tests.
 Use 0 to turn off keeplive.